M-Maaz-H/StevenBlackHosts-Auto/README.md

 By Default It Will Download [Unified hosts + fakenews + gambling + social](https://raw.githubusercontent.com/StevenBlack/hosts/master/alternates/fakenews-gambling-social/hosts), But You Can Edit The Batch File To Download Any Hosts File.

 For Scheduling Task Will Be Created, To Run [Hosts.bat](https://github.com/M-Maaz-H/StevenBlackHosts-Auto/blob/main/StevenBlack-Hosts-SCH-2.bat) On Weekly Basis (Ofcourse You Can Edit That Too).
-[Hosts.bat](https://github.com/M-Maaz-H/StevenBlackHosts-Auto/blob/main/StevenBlack-Hosts-SCH-2.bat) Will Download The Latest Defined Hosts File And Replace With The Current One.
+[Hosts.bat](https://github.com/M-Maaz-H/StevenBlackHosts-Auto/blob/main/StevenBlack-Hosts-SCH-2.bat) Will Download The Latest Defined Hosts File And Replace It With The Current One.

 Thanks!